Transaction fraud is inevitable, but what does it look like in practice for online businesses, and how can you improve detection?

 Ideally, you want to run the data through numerous custom rules that make sense depending on your business model.
 A good prevention system should also come with preset rules tailored to your merchant needs.

 The advantage of fraud scores is that you can create thresholds to block or allow the transaction to go through.
-It helps you mitigate risk however you see fit, and you can only get alerts to the highest risk factors.
+It helps you mitigate risk however you see fit, and you can only get alerts to the highest risk factors when you detect fraud.

 5. Get Help From Machine-Learning

-The term might sound intimidating, but a good fraud prevention system with machine learning should actually be fairly intuitive.
+The terms artificial intellitence and machine learning might sound intimidating, but a good fraud prevention system with machine learning should actually be fairly intuitive.

 The idea is to have the system analyze your data over time (real-time data and historical data).
-When you flag a transaction as fraudulent, the system remembers all the data points.
+When you flag a transaction as fraudulent, the learning models remember all the data points.
 Eventually, the Machine Learning engine will be able to suggest rules that you hadn’t thought of.

-One great example is that of a footwear online store, whose ML-engine suggested looking at shoe size as a risk factor.
+One great example is that of a footwear online store, whose machine learning engine suggested looking at shoe size as a risk factor.
 Why is that?
 Fraudsters tend to purchase the shoes with the most common size, as they are easier to resell later.

-It’s the kind of insights even an experienced fraud manager might have missed.
-But the system, by looking purely at the data, was able to find connections that were previously invisible to avoid more transaction fraud.
+It’s the kind of real time insights even an experienced fraud manager might have missed.
+But the learning model system, by looking purely at the data, was able to detect fraud and to find connections that were previously invisible to avoid more chargebacks.

 Transaction fraud is on the rise.
 For high-risk merchants it’s inevitable.
 For any other kind of retailer or online business, it’s a very high possibility.